ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 ## Adjust Lua configurations

 There are two modifications to the Lau configurations:

-- Pin each Snort thread to a unique core, ensuring that the cores match those isolated in the GRUB configuration
+* Pin each Snort thread to a unique core, ensuring that the cores match those isolated in the GRUB configuration.
-- Enable the desired ruleset and enabling profiling
+* Enable the desired ruleset and enabling profiling.

-### Pin snort threads to unique cpu core
+### Pin Snort Threads to Unique CPU Core

 Navigate to the `Test/snortrules/lua` directory.